Pragya69/Type-of-Function-/README.md

 6. You can now interact with the RUK token contract through the provided functions.

-   - Use the `balanceOf` function to check the token balance of a specific address.
+   - Use the `burn` function to reduce the token balance of a specific address.
-   - Use the `transfer` function to send MUK tokens from your address to another address.
+   - Use the `transfer` function to send PTH tokens from your address to another address.
    - Use the `mint` function (accessible only to the contract owner) to mint

- new RUK tokens.
-   - Use the `burn` function to burn a specific amount of your RUK tokens.

 7. Set the required parameters for each function and click the corresponding button to execute the transaction.